– Satyakam Ray

 1998- The year of Sachin’s brilliance and best form helped him to amass a record calendar year run and most centuries.
 Ask any 90s kid; he will remember the duel between late legendary leg spinner Shane Warne and Sachin Tendulkar.
 Warne used to have dreams in the night where Sachin hit him for sixes!
 Australians and the world also respected Sachin for his brilliant career and humble nature.

-The most number of runs and centuries in test cricket speaks volumes about a sportsperson’s caliber.
+The highest number of runs and centuries in test cricket speak volumes about a sportsperson’s caliber.
 In his illustrious career, Sachin scored 100 centuries across all formats.
 It’s a record that’s most likely unbroken unless Virat Kohli shows consistency.
 Sachin scored the first-ever double-century in one-day cricket.
 His contemporaries Brian Lara, Steve Waugh, Ricky Ponting, and Jack Kallis have graced cricket with extraordinary performances and records.
 Still, they all regard Sachin as one of the best players.

 Former cricketer turned Politician Navjot Singh Sidhu’s testimony of Sachin’s brave batting against the fiery Pakistani bowling lineup back in the 1989 tour showed the spine of Sachin.
 After being wounded by a Waqar Younis bouncer, the bleeding Sachin told Sidhu in a calm, focused voice, “Me, Khelega.”
 And the next ball was a straight boundary opposite Waqar’s end!
 Such was the conviction and willpower of the god of cricket.

 Speaking about the impact of Sachin on 90s kids, Virat Kohli, the chase master in modern cricket, is the perfect example.
 Virat comes from the generation of boys who watched cricket on TV and tried to emulate Sachin in every possible way.
 In the 90s, every kid wanted to be the next Sachin.
 The fabulous cover drive and a scoop of Sachin are still a treat to watch.
 Every household in India was a breeding ground for an aspirational cricketer, Courtesy Sachin Tendulkar.
 Even in bantering among friends, Sachin’s “Aila” more often used to come.
 While taking a stance before facing the ball, Sachin used his typical “Aila” posture.
 We, as kids, tried to mimic that posture a lot.
 Nowadays, Aila is a meme.